 The same applies if you’re stuck at home for another reason.
 You should get out of the house as much as you reasonably can.
 Just seeing other people going about their business might make you feel better and less alone.

 2) Bring some structure to your day

 Joe Wicks has been PE teacher to the nation since the UK’s schools closed.
 He has been teaching kids via his YouTube channel each morning.
-Now despite not quite being within his target audience, as I’m 34 and not eight, I have been enjoying these workouts.
+Now despite not quite being within his target audience, as I’m 34 and not eight, I have been enjoying these workouts and I think there are lots of benefits to doing classes online.
 I also like the fact that they’re at the same time each day, as it’s an easy way of bringing a bit of structure into my life.
 I’ve also overhauled my working-from-home schedule to make sure I’m making the most out of my working days.